Why can't I share a folder or join another shared folder?

 If you'd like to share a folder without using the recipient's space, you can share a link to the folder.
 Sharing a link to the folder means that people can view, comment on, and download read-only copies of the files in that folder.

-Yes, you can remove a shared folder from your account.
+Yes, you can leave a shared folder.
 This only removes the folder from your Dropbox account.
 All other members of the folder will still have access.